 The malleability of Nylon and its ability to be shaped or injection molded allows it to be very dynamic in its application.
 This is backed by its increased use in 3D printing and injection molding.
 This molding potential is also bolstered by its ability to be combined with other materials such as carbon fiber, and glass.
 These additives are commonly used to meet specific product requirements.

-Nylon’s ability to change properties and its function as a composite material also allows it to function for a plethora of applications.
-Even though it has low flammability when exposed to open flames, its composite capability affords it the option to combine with flame retardant material, which allows it to be used on car engines and other various high-stress scenarios.
+Nylon is a strong yet economical polymer.
+Now SAT makes it even more versatile with function and aesthetic platings Even though it has low flammability when exposed to open flames, its composite capability affords it the option to combine with flame retardant material, which allows it to be used on car engines and other various high-stress scenarios.

 A Closer Look at Nylon